The Limits of Assumption-free Tests for Algorithm Performance: Background

-\paragraph{An example that is not black-box.} Tests that require infinitely many executions of a black-box algorithm are not admissible under Definition~\ref{def:black-box-test}.
+Tests that require infinitely many executions of a black-box algorithm are not admissible under Definition~\ref{def:black-box-test}.
 For example, if $\cX = \bbR^d$, then given a data set $\cD_N$ and an additional test point $(x,y)$, we would not be able to answer the question, ``what is the maximum loss that could be incurred by adding a single data point to the data set''---that is, a black-box test would be unable to calculate

 This is because evaluating the supremum requires training the model $\hf_{(x',y')}$ for each $(x',y')\in\cX\times\cY$, which cannot be accomplished with any finite collection of calls to $\cA$.
 (On the other hand, computing the maximum loss over any test point,